 Favorite city you’ve ever visited?

 Place you’d most like to visit?

 I want to go back to Italy, again and again, for their amazing food, coffee, desserts and the sweetest tomatoes in the whole world!

 Malaysia.
 Nothing tastes like home.

-Any exciting projects or plans in store for 2019 that your followers should get excited for?
+Any exciting projects or plans in store that your followers should get excited for?